 Board Structure.
-Our board of directors currently is authorized to have seven members.
-In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon completion of this offering, our board of directors will be divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
-Upon completion of this offering, the members of the classes will be divided as follows:
+Our board of directors currently is authorized to have eight members.
+In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon completion of this offering, our board of directors is not classified and each director serves for a one-year term until the next annual meetings of stockholders.